MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/real-time-analytics-events-timeline-panel.md

 ---
-title: Real-time Analytics - Events timeline panel
+title: Real-time analytics - Events timeline panel
 author: v-thopra
 description: Illustrates how to use the Events timeline panel. ms.author: v-thopra